Enjoy Soba Noodles at Home

 Cook noodles in a big pot of boiling water for 5-6 minutes, stirring occasionally

 To serve cold: Drain in a colander, rinse noodles under cold water, drain well, and place on plate.
-Serve with 3 oz of Sobaya homemade premium soup base as a dipping sauce.
+Serve with Sobaya Premium Soba Sauce as a dipping sauce.

 To serve warm: Drain noodles.
-Mix equal parts Sobaya homemade premium soup base and boiling water, about 6 oz each or to desire taste.
+Mix Sobaya Premium Soba Sauce and boiling water to desire taste.
 Place noodles in hot soup and add your favorite garnish.

 Soba can be eaten cold or hot, with soup, your favorite dressing or even stir‐fry to deep fry.
 Soba noodle is vegan and soup is pescatarian however you can add any toppings with your own recipe.